-Lectures: Students are expected to attend ALL the lectures.
-The lectures will focus mainly on the theoretical concepts and proofs, supplemented occasionally with some illustrative examples.
-The chapters in the lecture notes are numbered by weeks.
+Lectures: The lectures will focus mainly on the theoretical concepts and proofs, supplemented occasionally with some illustrative examples.
+The chapters in the lecture notes, which are posted online already, are numbered by weeks.
 As the lectures would only cover the most essential materials (at a rather fast pace), it would be very helpful if you have read (or at least skimmed through) the relevant chapter beforehand.

-Tutorials: Students are expected to attend ALL the tutorials.
-The tutorials will cover more examples and computational aspects of the materials.
-You may choose to attend either of the tutorial sections.
-There will be times during the tutorials for discussions and working out some exercises together.
-All the materials (except otherwise stated) covered in lectures and tutorials will be covered in the midterms and final exam.
+Tutorials: The tutorials will cover more concrete examples and computational aspects of the materials.
+The style is more informal and students are encouraged to discuss and work out some exercises together.
+All the materials (except otherwise stated) covered in lectures and tutorials will be covered in the midterm and final exam.

-Homeworks: There will be weekly problem sets, usually posted on Mondays and due on Thursday in the following week.
+Homework assignments: There will be weekly problem sets, usually posted on Mondays and due on Thursday in the following week.
 Each problem set consists of two parts - the compulsory part and the optional part.
 You only need to hand in your solutions of the compulsory part.
 But you are highly recommended to work out the optional part at home as well.
-Keep in mind that the best way to learn mathematics is to work out exercises and get the feeling by yourself!
 The full mark for each homework is 1 point.
-There will be around 12-13 sets of homework and only the best 10 of your problem sets will be counted.
+There will be around 10 sets of homework assignments but at most the best 8 of your solutions will be counted.
+You may also choose to hand in $0 \le n \le 8$ solution sets and let your Final constitute (58 - n)% of the total score.